freedomlayer/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

   :alt: Offset payment illustration
   :height: 600px

-  During an Offset payment, all that changes is a few balances between a few select nodes.
+  During an Offset payment, a few balances between a few select nodes are affected.
 The rest of the network is unaware of the transaction.

 .. _transaction-speed: